NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandImplementationGuide/backup/guides/NHSE-Design-and-Development-Approach2/Home/Management/Packaging-and-Publishing/GitHub-Release.page.md

     {{render:Github}}

 2. Select Draft a new release.
-3. Ensure target is set to main and create a tag the is the same as the package version.
+3. Ensure target is set to main and create a tag that is  same as the package version.
 4. Add the following release notes, changing the information as needed:

     ## Simplifier FHIR Assets